Facing Internal Opposition

 Now, would you say that’s a pretty clear rendition of what they’re supposed to do, and they’re doing just the opposite?
 Let me apply this, first, in a really big picture of how important this is, and what happens when we don’t do this.
 And we’re going to do a historical one, then a personal one.

 Historically: Move the clock back about seventy, eighty years.
-It was about a twenty-, twenty-five year swing, but it started in the ’20s, ’30s, went into the ’40s.
+It was about a twenty, twenty-five year swing, but it started in the twenties, thirties, went into the forties.

+But at higher German criticism, what occurred in the major denominations – the ones that Wesley started, and Zwingli started, and Calvin started.
 And all the major denominations, seventy or eighty years ago, if you would walk to any single one of those and say, “This is God’s Word,” everyone agreed.
 “You need to have a personal relationship with Christ” – everyone agreed.
 “Mary was a virgin” – everyone agreed.
-“Heaven is real; hell is real; God loves people; Jesus was fully God, fully Man” – everyone agreed.
+“Heaven is real; hell is real; God loves people; Jesus was fully God, fully man” – everyone agreed.

 As one man said, “If you’re a liberal pastor, you don’t believe in the Bible.
 You don’t believe in a literal heaven.
 You don’t believe Jesus is God.
 You don’t believe there is really any hope.
+When you sit next to someone who is dying of cancer… “Be nice.
+It’s going to be a great world.
+Let’s just be kind.”
 I will tell you, there is no message for people dying.
 There is no message for how to live.

-And they’ll say something like, “Well, I know they’re not a Christian, and I know that my daughter’s heart is moving this way and that way.
+And I’ve had these conversations in Hong Kong, Korea, South America, all over, with good friends.
+And they’ll say something like, “Well, you know what?
+I know they’re not a Christian, and I know that my daughter’s heart is moving this way and that way.
 It’s probably just a phase they’re going through, but I’m really afraid to set clear boundaries, because if I set really clear boundaries, I’m so afraid they’ll rebel.”

 And I would say, “You don’t understand, they are rebelling.
 This is very clear.
 You want to lose your daughter or your son’s heart for God, allow them to get emotionally connected, and date, and begin to move in a direction – because infatuation is the strongest struggle on the face of the earth, stronger than cocaine.”